xwmario/Warez/README.md

 - [SceneLinkList](https://www.scenelinklist.com/) - SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
 - [TheTrove](https://thetrove.net/) - The Trove is a non-profit website dedicated to content archival and long-term preservation of RPGs.

-## Piracy Blogs and News
-- [TechWorm](https://www.techworm.net) - Techworm is a Tech, Cyber-security news platform.
-- [TorrentFreak](https://torrentfreak.com) - TorrentFreak is a publication dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.

 ## Content Discovery
 - [2160p BluRay Remux List](https://docs.google.com/spreadsheets/d/1qU8E0JT9JQk_BaBCxZS79tn7YmUyY4XBEpHPm3j16jI/edit#gid=1007191598) - Complete list of all available 2160p remuxes.
 - [Flox](https://github.com/devfake/flox) - Flox is a self-hosted movie, series and nime watch list.